Our role

 In the meantime, the RSPCA Approved Farming Scheme is about lifting the bar for animal welfare, with standards that are frequently reviewed to encourage continuous improvement.
 Over the past several years, through targeting specific areas such as lighting, perching, litter provision and management practices, the RSPCA Approved Farming Scheme has been able to have a positive impact for the lives of meat chickens in Australia.

 But while the current RSPCA Approved Standard for Meat Chickens helps address some of the welfare issues in meat chicken production, there are things that it doesn’t cover.
 Sometimes this is because an alternative is not yet commercially viable, sometimes it is not within the scope of the activities covered by the Standard, and sometimes it is something we are actively looking at for future reviews of the Standard.
+The Standard for chickens farmed for meat is currently undergoing a scheduled review, following the regular standard review process.

 Overall, there have been widespread improvements to the welfare of chickens raised for meat in Australia over recent years, but there is more work to be done and we will continue to work with industry, government and the public to advocate for more improvements.